 Dog owners can also be strictly liable for non-bite injuries under the doctrine of scienter, based on their previous knowledge of a danger.
 If the owner has previous knowledge of the dog's aggressiveness or propensity to cause injuries, the owner will be held liable for any harm caused.
 This liability extends to any type of injury, regardless of whether the owner exercised due care in controlling the dog.
 Michael S. Biggs understands the intricacies of the law regarding injuries caused by dogs.
 He can carefully construct a strategy that uses all of the legal theories that may apply to your situation.Get Assistance from a Dog Bite Lawyer in the San Francisco Bay Area

-Based in offices in San Francisco and San Rafael, Biggs Law Offices A.P.C. litigates dog bite injury cases throughout San Francisco, Marin, Sonoma, Napa, Alameda, Contra Costa, and Solano Counties.
+Our Office is located in Walnut Creek, Biggs Law Offices A.P.C. litigates dog bite injury cases throughout San Francisco, Sonoma, Napa, Alameda, Contra Costa, and Solano Counties.
 San Francisco dog bite attorney Michael S. Biggs is ready to go after whoever was responsible for harming you.
-Call us at 415.789.5823 or contact us online to set up an appointment.
+Call us at 925.933.1300 or contact us online to set up an appointment.
 Biggs Law Offices A.P.C. also can assist people who need a premises liability lawyer or assistance with other types of personal injury claims.